pgora/neurips2019/README.md

 This repository contains companion code for the paper *Graph based sparse neural networks for traffic signal optimization*, submitted for NeurIPS Conference 2019.

-Trained models from our experiments can be found in the file ``100k_fit_and_eval_experiment_results.zip`` that can be obtained from http://abc.org and should be unzipped to the repository main folder.
+Trained models from our experiments can be found in the file ``100k_fit_and_eval_experiment_results.zip`` that can be obtained from http://abc.org and should be unzipped to the repository main directory.

-The core and the toy datassets can be found in the archives ``100k.zip`` and ``toy_set.zip``, available from http://abc.org and http://abc.org, respectively.
-These should be unzipped to the repository main folder.
+The core and the toy datasets can be found in the archives ``100k.zip`` and ``toy_set.zip``, available from http://abc.org and http://abc.org, respectively.
+These should be unzipped to the repository main directory.

 ## Repository contents description